maheshsabnis/ReactSharp/README.md

 React.js Phase III
 1. React with State Management using Redux
+    - Action Creators and Action Methods
+        - The method that accepts the payload (input parameter) from component and return following
+            - type: Output action (mandatory)
+            - payload: the output parameter (optional)
+    - Reducer functions
+        - pure function that accepts state as input and returns state as output
+    - Store Creation
+        - Store is created using 'createStore()' method taht accepts 'reducer' object
+    - Class Components
+        - Share data across the components using
+            - using mapStateToProps() function, the state (data) from store  will be provided to class coponents using props.
+            - using mapDispatchToProps() function, the event raised on component will be dispateched to action methods so that the reducer function will update the store and updated data will be made availabe to components using props.
+    - functional components using Hooks
+        - useSelector(), used instead of mapStateToProps()
+            - used to read state from store and provide it to the functional component.
+        - useDispatch(), used instead of   mapDispatchToProps()
+            - once event is raised on UI, the action will be dispatched
+    - Packages
+        - npm install --save redux react-redux
+            - redux , the REDUX object model
+                - The 'createStore()' method to create store
+                - combineReducres(), method to manage all reducers in a single instance
+            - react-redux
+                - The 'Providrs', the component that will be sued to manage lifecycle of React-Redux application by managing the 'store' subscription for all components
+                - The 'useSelector()' and 'useDispatch()' hooks to read data from store and dispatching actions respectively.
+                - The connect() method to map component wilth store (used only in case of class components, replaced by useSelector and useDispatch for functional components)
 2. Server-Side Rendering, next.js
 3. Routing Features
 4. React Deployment